mas-bandwidth/gafferongames/content/post/client_server_connection.md

 ## Introduction

-Hi, I'm Glenn Fiedler and welcome to __Building a Game Network Protocol__.
+Hi, I’m [Glenn Fiedler](/about) and welcome to **[Building a Game Network Protocol](/categories/building-a-game-network-protocol/)**.

-In [previous articles](/categories/building-a-game-network-protocol) we've discussed how games read and write packets, how to unify packet read and write into a single function, how to fragment and re-assemble packets, and how to send large blocks of data over UDP.
+So far in this article series we've discussed how games read and write packets, how to unify packet read and write into a single function, how to fragment and re-assemble packets, and how to send large blocks of data over UDP.

 Now in this article we're going to bring everything together and build a client/server connection on top of UDP.